SPOC-group/backtracking-dynamical-cavity/README.md

 # The Backtracking Dynamical Cavity Method

-This is the code accompanying the paper ''The Backtracking Dynamical Cavity Method'' [arxiv](TOLINK) by Freya Behrens, Barbora Hudcová and Lenka Zdeborová.
+This is the code accompanying the paper ''The Backtracking Dynamical Cavity Method'' by Freya Behrens, Barbora Hudcová and Lenka Zdeborová [[arxiv:2303.16536]](https://arxiv.org/abs/2303.16536).

 ## Usage
 This repository provides a solver for the BDCM for $(p/c)$ backtracking attractors where the update rule is homogenous and independent of the neighbours ordering.